 This is especially true in the case of wooden pipes, however, metallic and plastic materials are also known to produce various toxins.

-Unlike metal, glass is not as strong a conductor of heat.
-How many times have you burnt your lips on the mouthpiece of a metal pipe and how many times have you done it on a glass bong?
-Think about it.
+Compared to a material like metal, glass is not as strong a conductor of heat, which makes it the perfect material for glass mouthpieces.
+Think about it - how many times have you burnt your lips on the mouthpiece of a metal pipe and how many times have you done it on a glass bong?